Drug-Free Communities Support Program

 - FY 2015 DFC Continuation Grantees: Year 2

 The Drug-Free Communities Support Program (DFC) is a Federal grant program that provides funding to community-based coalitions that organize to prevent youth substance use.
-Since the passage of the DFC Act in 1997, the DFC Program has funded nearly 2,000 coalitions and currently mobilizes nearly 9,000 community volunteers across the country.
+Since the passage of the DFC Act in 1997, the DFC Program has funded more than 2,000 coalitions and currently mobilizes nearly 9,000 community volunteers across the country.
 The philosophy behind the DFC Program is that local drug problems require local solutions.
 With a small Federal investment, the DFC Program doubles the amount of funding through the DFC Program’s match requirement, to address youth substance use.
 Recent evaluation data indicate that where DFC dollars are invested, youth substance use is lower.
 Over the life of the DFC Program, youth living in DFC communities have experienced reductions in alcohol, tobacco, and marijuana use.

 Downloadable DFC Infographic

 To support the communication needs of community coalitions we have created a downloadable DFC infographic.
 The infographic describes the DFC Program, why it matters, and how coalitions come together to prevent youth drug and alcohol use in their communities.
 Just click on this link to download.
 For maximum impact the infographic should be printed on legal size (8 ½ x 14) paper.